 Objective Valuation Meets Real Market Realities

 Estimating the values of inventory assets, especially used vehicles, consists of subjective and objective methods tempered by the real economy.
-Though Kelley Blue Book or NADA guides give standard car values, actual prices depend on the present economy, buyers’ tastes, and market competition.
+Though resources like Canadian Black Book, V-Auto, Kelley Blue Book, or NADA guides give standard car values, actual prices depend on the present economy, buyers’ tastes, and market competition.

 To factor two constraints into a price-setting strategy—pricing in competitiveness and pricing for profitability—the dealerships must be dynamic regarding the changing factors.